winitzki/scall/tutorial/programming_dhall.md

 This book's view is that Dhall may be used as:
 - a powerful template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats
-- a fully specified and tested industrial-strength interpreter for a simple purely functional programming language, useful for studying various language-independent aspects of functional programming
+- a fully specified and well-tested interpreter for a small, purely functional programming language, useful for studying various language-independent aspects of functional programming
 - a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details

 The book focuses on the last two use cases.